 Download Application Here

-A two vehicle traffic collision at the intersection of U.S. Highway 42 and Arbor Springs Boulevard in Union, Kentucky caused one of the drivers to be sent to the hospital with reported life threatening injuries.
+On Monday, December 4, 2017, at 10:50 p.m. a two vehicle traffic collision on U.S. Highway 42 near the 10,600 block just north of Hicks Pike in Union, Kentucky claimed the life of one of the drivers and sent the other driver to the hospital with non-life threatening injuries.